 Open bank accounts for all employees

-- Qatar Central Bank has issued circulars to all banks and financial institutions in the country to open accounts for workers who have a valid ID card.
+- Qatar Central Bank has issued circulars to all banks and financial institutions in the country to open accounts for workers with valid ID cards.

 - Register a new WPS account with a local bank.
-Enrolment Form will be available online or at the bank.
+The enrolment form will be available online or at the bank.
 Submit the form with a copy of the company registration and computer card.

 Company prepares employees’ data

-- Companies will have to make CSV files to save data in a table-structured format.
+- Companies must make CSV files to save data in a table-structured format.
 This is also called SIF (Salary Information File).

 - The tables will carry workers’ names, QID, account numbers (IBAN), and payable salaries in serial numbers.
 Check with your bank for the exact format.

 - Some banks have online tools called SIF (Salary Information File) Generators, which can be used to prepare this document.